-Soon I found more and more of them on the road.
+Soon I found more on the road.
 It was interesting to see how much they looked like snakes…can you tell which of these is a caecilian and which is a yellow-bellied water snake?

 Unfortunately, I was not able to find any live caecilians that year.

-A couple years later I went back to the same place at about the same time of year, and once again had some success.
+A couple years later I went back to the same place slightly earlier in the year.
 In the same marshy area where I had visited before, I found another couple of yellow-bellied water snakes.

 I also saw this unusual Green Paddy Frog, which appeared to have some sort of lip deformity but had still managed to grow to adulthood.

 And then, finally, a live caecilian!
 Sadly, you can see several wounds on the caecilian’s body, possibly from being attacked by a house cat or hit by a bicycle.
-I am not sure whether the caecilian would be able to survive or not.
+I am not sure whether it would be able to survive or not.

-The next day I went biking around at night.
-I turned a corner in a rural residential area…and saw a beautiful snake crossing the road.
+The next day I went biking around during the day.
+I turned a corner in a rural area and saw a beautiful snake crossing the road.
 An adult Long-nosed Whip Snake!
 It truly was a sight, a full meter and a half long but barely thicker than a pencil.